TaylorLewis/chip8-emulator/Readme.md

     -H <int>, --height <int>
     	Set the window height.
 Default:  512

+    -o, --old
+        Changes some instructions to their old versions.
+        Necessary for some ROMs to function properly.
 ```

 Example : `chip8 -w 512 -H 256 ./assets/roms/BRIX`

 ## Controls